nrousse/toulbar2/docs/index.rst

 .. name2 documentation master file, created by sphinx-quickstart on Mon Nov 29 09:06:46 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Should at least contain the root `toctree` directive.

 ===================
 name2, an exact ...